corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/legal-info-4.3.7.md

-    Gnomovision version 69, Copyright (C) year name of author Gnomovision comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
-This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.
+    Gnomovision version 69, Copyright (C) year name of author Gnomovision comes with ABSOLUTELY NO WARRANTY; for details type 'show w'.
+This is free software, and you are welcome to redistribute it under certain conditions; type 'show c' for details.

-The hypothetical commands `show w' and `show c' should show the appropriate parts of the General Public License.
-Of course, the commands you use may be called something other than `show w' and `show c'; they could even be mouse-clicks or menu items--whatever suits your program.
+The hypothetical commands 'show w' and 'show c' should show the appropriate parts of the General Public License.
+Of course, the commands you use may be called something other than 'show w' and 'show c'; they could even be mouse-clicks or menu items--whatever suits your program.

 You should also get your employer (if you work as a programmer) or your